Frequently Asked Questions About Trademark Law

 What are the costs involved in registering a trademark?

 The cost of registering a trademark can greatly depend on the number of trademarks a business is seeking and the number of classes.
-The filing fees associated with the application to the United States Patent and Trademark Office (USPTO) for a single trademark generally run between $250-$350, but legal fees related to your attorney’s assistance are separate.
+The filing fees associated with the application to the United States Patent and Trademark Office (USPTO) for a single trademark is $350, but legal fees related to your attorney’s assistance are separate.
 You can discuss attorney fees at your initial consultation.

 How long does trademark registration last?

-With a successful trademark application, a business can have a trademark for 10 years before the terms need to be renewed.
+With a successful trademark application, first renewal due 5 years after registration then every 10 years after registration after that.
 A renewal can lengthen the term of a trademark as long as a trademark is identified with products and services.

 What is the difference between a trademark and a copyright?